Website: Embracing Anxiety – Psychologist Kelly G. Wilson’s Approach

 Psychologist Kelly G. Wilson.

 Kelly G. Wilson is not a pessimistic guy, something he insists on emphasizing several times in a relaxed videoconference conversation.
-Maybe it’s a way to explain the title of her latest book, Things could go terribly wrong (Arpa, 2023), signed in four hands with behavioral therapist Troy DuFrene.
+Maybe it’s a way to explain the title of her latest book, Things might go terribly wrong (Arpa, 2023), signed in four hands with behavioral therapist Troy DuFrene.
 With this conditional he does not intend so much to put himself in the worst, but rather to embrace fears and live with anxiety as a form of therapy.
 Wilson, (Olympia, United States, 69 years old) is a psychologist and professor at the University of Mississippi, USA.
 In his youth, he overcame drug addiction problems and suicidal ideas.
 He later became an academic and pioneer of acceptance therapies.

 His career can be summed up in three letters ACT.
 But perhaps that is summarizing too much; This is the acronym, for its acronym in English, of Acceptance and Commitment Therapies, a theory that Wilson began to preach in the nineties and that has been gaining weight in the world of psychology over the years.
 He comes to say that it is better to assume miseries instead of avoiding them, to connect with one’s own fears instead of protecting oneself from them.
 In his latest book he explains, drawing on experiences and studies, that we should not flee from anxiety.
 Instead, it is best to immerse yourself fully in it, sit quietly and look around.